 Basic Neuron Types

-Neurons come in many sizes.
-For example, a single sensory neuron from your fingertip has an axon that extends the length of your arm, while neurons within the brain may extend only a few millimeters.
-Neurons have different shapes depending on what they do.
-Motor neurons that control muscle contractions have a cell body on one end, a long axon in the middle and dendrites on the other end; sensory neurons have dendrites on both ends, connected by a long axon with a cell body in the middle.
+They also have different shapes depending on their functions.
+Motor neurons that control muscle contractions have a cell body on one end, a long axon in the middle and dendrites on the other end.
+Sensory neurons have dendrites on both ends, connected by a long axon with a cell body in the middle.
+Interneurons, or associative neurons, carry information between motor and sensory neurons.

 • Sensory neurons carry signals from the outer parts of your body (periphery) into the central nervous system.